mtov/engsoftmoderna/en/chapter1.md

 financial loss of approximately half a billion dollars.
-Curiously, the defect that caused the failure was confined to a few lines of an ADA function (which is a programming language widely used in military and space software development).
+Curiously, the defect that caused the failure was confined to a few lines of an ADA function (which is a programming language widely used in military and space software).
 The defective lines were responsible for converting a 64-bit floating-point value to a 16-bit integer.
 During testing and likely previous Ariane launches, the conversion always